GSNWGL Guidelines for In-Person Troop and Service Area Activities (meetings, cookie activities, programs, etc.)

 - Outdoor activities are better than indoor activities.

-- Girl Scouts show care and concern for others.
-Wear masks to reduce spread of the virus to others.
-Use masks that cover nose and mouth.
+- According to the CDC, face coverings are recommended for all indoor activities, regardless of vaccination status, in communities with a High COVID-19 Community Level.
+Use masks that cover the nose and mouth.
 A CDC reminder is to make sure you can breathe through your mask.
-If you need masks, call customer care at 888.747.6945 to request masks.
+If you need masks, call Customer Care at 888.747.6945 to request masks.

-- Remind participants to stay home if they or a member of their household feel ill.
-Encourage participants to take temperatures before they leave home and stay home if they exceed temperatures of 100.
+- Remind participants to stay home if they or a household member feel ill.

 - Wash your hands frequently.
 Use soap and water for 20 seconds or use alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available.